yhwach04/Portfolio/README.md

-# John Paul Cañete - Data Analyst Portfolio
+# John Paul Cañete - Portfolio
 ## About
 Hi!
 I'm John Paul Cañete, I have a background in theoretical physics and currently I am practicing Data Analytics.
 I have developed in the physical sciences and a passion for data to uncover meaningful insites.
 I am excited to bring my technical and analytical skills to the field of data science.